Last revised on October 14, 2022.

-In 1989 the Ontario government created French River Provincial Park to protect and promote a river which was once an integral part of a water highway that stretched from Montreal to the Canadian Rockies.
+In 1989 the Ontario government created French River Provincial Park to protect and promote a river that was once an integral part of a water highway that stretched from Montreal to the Canadian Rockies.
 Flowing downstream 110 kilometers from the south side of Lake Nipissing to Georgian Bay, it was a short but crucial section of a transcontinental trade route used by Indigenous Peoples and then, after 1615, by French and Canadien explorers, coureurs de bois, and Roman Catholic missionaries.

-The difference this time?
-We wanted to include the Upper French above the mouth of the Restoule River and see for ourselves the following landmarks –
+This time we planned to include the Upper French above the mouth of the Restoule River and see for ourselves the following landmarks –

 - Canoe Pass,